rvagg/archived-traversty/README.md

 Traversty is designed primarily to be integrated in an [Ender](http://ender.no.de/) build, to augment what's already available in [Bonzo](https://github.com/ded/bonzo) but can just as easily be used as a stand-alone utility.

+You can also install Traversty as a [component](https://github.com/component/component):

+    $ component install rvagg/traversty

 Example usage
 -------------